symfony/symfony/UPGRADE-2.1.md

     decoded twice before.
 Note that the `urldecode()` calls have been changed for a single `rawurldecode()` in order to support `+` for input paths.

+  * Two new parameters have been added to the DIC: `router.request_context.host` and `router.request_context.scheme`.
+You can customize them for your functional tests or for generating urls with the right host and scheme when your are in the cli context.

 ### FrameworkBundle

   * session options: lifetime, path, domain, secure, httponly were deprecated.